-Student Consent for Release of Information to Authorized Third Party

-The Family Educational Rights and Privacy Act (FERPA) of 1974 is a federal law that protects the privacy of student education records by prohibiting their disclosure without students' written consent.
+Student Consent for Release of Information to Authorized Third Party privacy of student education records by prohibiting their disclosure without students' written consent.
 However, some clinical may require access to certain educational records for students to attend their clinical sites for clinical experiences.
 For STU School of Nursing s Clinical Coordinator to release students' records to clinical sites, students must complete and sign the student consent for release of information to authorized third parties.